iamopekan/50-Projects-in-50-Days/README.md

 # 50-Projects-in-50-Days
-50 Projects in 50 Days beginner projects for me
+50 Projects in 50 Days is a beginner projects i started to help learn coding faster.
-50 Projects In 50 Days Hi there, i am Ope, an aspiring fullstack web developer.
+I am learning to be a fullstack web developer.
-I set up this as a way to learn my coding faster, hence the name. welcome to my 50 Projects In 50 Days.
+So welcome to my 50 Projects In 50 Days, there are a minor projects that might need some touchups, if you find it kindly help finish.
-Come along with me.
+Come along and learn with me.
 Cheers.